 In 2018, the annual GDP growth in Belgium amounted to 1.4 %, against 1.7 % observed in 2017.
-This growth is completely driven by domestic demand (excluding inventories), which contributed by 1 percentage point to GDP growth.
-As in 2017, net exports contributed positively to economic growth in 2018 (+0.7 percentage points).
+This growth is completely driven by domestic demand (excluding inventories), which contributed by 1.4 percentage points to GDP growth.
+As in 2017, net exports contributed positively to economic growth in 2018 (+0.3 percentage points).
 The change in inventories reduced economic growth in 2018 by 0.3 percentage points.

-The GDP grew by 1.2 % during the fourth quarter of 2018 (year-on-year), a slowdown compared to the growth observed in the previous quarter (1.6 %).
+The GDP grew by 1.2 % during the first quarter of 2019 (year-on-year), at the same rhythm than the growth observed in the previous quarter.

-The domestic demand (excluding inventories) has improved economic growth by 1 percentage point during the fourth quarter of 2018.
-This positive contribution to GDP growth can be mainly explained by investments (0.8 percentage points).
-The support to economic growth declined for both private consumption and public expenditures, amounting to 0.1 percentage points for both of them in the last quarter of 2018.
+The domestic demand (excluding inventories) has improved economic growth by 1.3 percentage points during the first quarter of 2019.
+Investment is the key element explaining this positive contribution to GDP growth (1 percentage point), although its contribution is a little bit lower than during the previous quarter (1.2 percentage points).
+The support to economic growth also declined for private consumption (from 0.5 percentage point during the fourth quarter of 2018 to 0.2 percentage points during the first quarter of 2019), while the one of public expenditures remained stable, amounting to 0.1 percentage points during the first quarter of 2019.

-Finally, during the fourth quarter of 2018, net exports have boosted economic activity for the seventh time in a row.
-Their contribution to GDP growth was 0.7 percentage points during the fourth quarter of 2018, compared to a contribution of 1 percentage point during the third quarter of 2018.
+Finally, during the first quarter of 2019, net exports have boosted economic activity for the eighth time in a row (except for a zero contribution recorded in the fourth quarter of 2018).
+Thus, they contributed to GDP growth with 0.4 percentage points during the first quarter of 2019.